 Prices are probably a good place to start an analysis of worth, so let’s begin there.
-Tickets for the 2022 Mickey’s Not So Scary Halloween Party range in price from $109 to $199.
-As of publish date, the available dates that aren’t sold out cost between $139 and $199, so that’s probably the more relevant pricing to consider.
+Tickets for the 2023 Mickey’s Not So Scary Halloween Party range in price from $109 to $199.
+This range is identical to last year, albeit with a greater distribution of dates at the higher end of the spectrum, meaning that the average price has increased.

 Of course, this doesn’t mean it was properly priced in 2007 or 2016 and is overpriced now.
 It’s possible that it was underpriced then.
 It’s also possible that it was overpriced then and is underpriced now.

 That paradoxical statement makes sense if we assume that the free market determines whether something is priced appropriately.
 Back in the day, there were fewer party nights and they frequently did not sell out at their full prices (I remember our friends scoring bargains on deeply-discounted Cast Members tickets for several years–those have since vanished).
 Now, it’s common for more party nights to sell out at higher prices.

 I’m more than slightly skeptical of that type of analysis.
 While worthy of consideration, it fails to address a lot of externalities like marketing, cultural trends, economics, demographics, and so much more.
 Quite simply, the world is a very different place than it was in 2007-2009.

 I also don’t think it quite passes the smell test to say “this event that’s substantially the same as it was in 2007, except more crowded and more expensive, is now better than it was then.”
 Demand can explain Disney’s underlying rationale for price increases, but not answer questions of worth.
 But perhaps that’s a bit too in the weeds.